-1. This year it will be 70 years ago, in 1947, that the UN adopted the partition plan of Palestine (followed in 1948 by the Nakba or Catastrophe).
-Also, it will be 50 years ago, in 1967, that the Israeli State began its occupation and colonization of the West Bank, East Jerusalem, the Gaza Strip and the Golan Heights.
-Today, the Palestinians continue being deprived of their basic rights to a free, peaceful and dignified life.
-The Israeli police and army forces, in their daily “routine” of repression, continue violating international law and human rights.
+1. This year it will be 70 years since the UN adopted the partition plan of Palestine (followed by the Nakba or Catastrophe).
+Also, it will be 50 years since the Israel started its occupation and colonization of the West Bank, East Jerusalem, the Gaza Strip and the Golan Heights.
+Today, the Palestinians continue to be deprived of their basic rights to a free, peaceful, just and dignified life.
+Israeli police and security forces and the army, in their daily “routine” of persecution and repression, continue violating international law and human rights.
 274 Palestinians were killed by Israeli gunfire since the outbreak of the “youth intifada” (October 2015), including 78 children and 24 women including 12 minors.
-Some 7,000 Palestinians, among them nearly 400 children, are being incarcerated in Israeli prisons and subjected to inhuman and degrading treatment and even torture.
+Some 7,000 Palestinians, among them nearly 400 children, are incarcerated in Israeli prisons and subjected to inhuman and degrading treatment and even torture.
 Meanwhile, Israel demolishes more Palestinian homes and buildings - in the West Bank and East Jerusalem as well as in Israel itself - than in any year since 2009.

-Every night, adults and children are terrorized by armed Israeli soldiers bursting into their homes, ransacking them and kidnapping men and/or children.
-Every day, while queueing many hours a day at hundreds of checkpoints, men, women and children, besides being robbed of their time and their life, are subjected to racist humiliations, arbitrariness and violence (eventually: to being killed) from armed soldiers and border police.
-In the Gaza Strip, almost three years after the last murderous war, its nearly 2 million inhabitants hardly survive under an unabated barbarous, medieval blockade that is almost 10 years old.
+Every night, adults and children are terrorized by armed soldiers or police bursting into their homes, ransacking them and kidnapping men and/or children.
+Every day, while queueing many hours at hundreds of checkpoints, men, women and children, besides being robbed of their time and their life, are subjected to racist humiliations, arbitrariness and violence from soldiers and border police.
+In the Gaza Strip, almost three years after the last murderous invasion, its nearly 2 million inhabitants hardly survive under an unabated barbarous, medieval blockade which is almost 10 years old.
 With the devastations of homes and infrastructure (electricity, water, health care...), the inhuman conditions of life (especially for children) and the recurrent military attacks, the hopelessness of the situation is hallucinatory.
-This is not a natural disaster but is being politically manufactured by Israel, a "genocidal intent" cannot be excluded right away.
-The Palestinian refugees and their descendants, finally, continue pining away in their camps in the Arab world, their disastrous plight being further worsened by the war in Syria (their return to Palestine being refused by Israel).
+This is not a natural disaster but is being politically manufactured by Israel.
+A "genocidal intent", as a consequence, cannot be excluded right away.
+The Palestinian refugees and their descendants, finally, continue pining away in their camps in the Occupied Territories and the Arab world, their disastrous plight for many of them being further worsened by the war in Syria (their return to Palestine being refused by Israel).

-3. Universities are an important institutional pillar of Israeli militaristic society, contributing to legitimatize and facilitate its policies of oppression and apartheid.
-The IDF, safeguarding its organic link with the universities, is often physically present on campuses.
-Many academics, at the same time, hold a military rank (reserve) and universities offer special courses for the benefit of defense and security operatives (like those of the secret service or Shin Bet).
+3. Universities are an important institutional pillar of Israel's militaristic society, contributing to legitimatize and facilitate its policies of oppression and apartheid.
+The IDF (IOF, actually), safeguarding its organic link with the universities, is often physically present on campuses.
+Many academics, at the same time, hold a military rank and many universities offer special courses for the benefit of defense and security operatives (e.g. of the Shin Bet).
 Major universities (Tel Aviv, Bar-Ilan...) accommodate a semi-military research center dedicated to Israel's "national security".

-Technologically, universities are part of the military-industrial complex: 'Technion', e.g., collaborates closely with Israel’s four greatest arms factories and contributes actively to the development of high tech weapon systems (e.g. combat drone technologies).
+Technologically, some universities are directly implicated in the military-industrial complex: 'Technion', e.g., collaborates closely with Israel’s four greatest arms factories and contributes actively to the development of high-tech weapon systems (e.g. combat drone technologies).
 It even provides a course for the benefit of future weapons salesmen.
-These salesmen enjoy an important advantage, anyway, in comparison with their international competitors: they are able to recommend their products for being “field-tested” and fine-tuned in the Occupied Territories, the latter serving as its “laboratory” with almost 5 million Palestinians as its “lab-rats”.
+These salesmen enjoy an important advantage, anyway, in comparison with their international competitors: they recommend their products for being “field-tested” and fine-tuned in the Occupied Territories, the latter serving as its “laboratory” with almost 5 million Palestinians as its “lab-rats”.
 The same goes, mutatis mutandis, for Israeli “security” technology: thanks to the collaboration between universities, the technology sector, the IDF intelligence services and "homeland security" companies and the expertise acquired in the oppression of the Palestinians, Israel is developing itself more and more into a global hub in matters of security systems.
 The "sins of Israel", in other words, are "good for business".

-4. The strategic importance for Israel of science and technology explains why the academic boycott is provoking more ideological and political hysteria from Israel's establishment and it lobbies abroad than the economic BDS.
-It contributes, one could say, to unmask the ideological infrastructure of the settler-colonial State.
+4. The strategic importance for Israel of science and technology explains why the academic boycott is provoking more ideological and political hysteria from Israel's establishment and it lobbies abroad than the purely economic BDS.
+It contributes, one could say, to unmask the ideological infrastructure of the settler-colonial Apartheid State.
 En plus, scientific and high-tech achievements (as well as artistic products) are an essential part of the “Brand Israel” campaign.
-Launched in 2005, it is meant to make Israel presentable to a western public as being a "normal", modern, western and “hip” country (veiling, though, Israel’s real sociological composition).
+Launched in 2005, it is meant to make Israel attractive to a western public as being a "normal", western, democratic and “hip” country.

 Not one Israeli university or faculty ever distanced itself from the occupation, the murderous invasions of Gaza or the blockade, never mind that it would have protested publicly.
-On the contrary: they applauded the wars and remunerated their student-soldiers participating in them.
-Not even one of them expressed its solidarity with their Palestinian colleagues suffering from discriminations.
-A number, though, of courageous Israeli colleagues did criticize the colonial policies of their country, some of them supporting the boycott campaign ("Boycott from Within").
+On the contrary: they applauded the punitive invasions and remunerated their student-soldiers who participated in them.
+Not even one of them expressed its solidarity with their Palestinian colleagues suffering from discriminations and agressions.
+A number, though, of individual academics did criticize the colonial policies of their country, some of them supporting the boycott campaign as well (cf. "Boycott from Within").
 Alas, they are few in numbers (some hundreds on a total of some 9,000).
-Today, they are silenced, mostly, if not dismissed, after an orchestrated campaign of hatred against them (e.g. by NGO Monitor, founded at Bar-Ilan University, and Im Tirzu).
+Today, they are silenced, mostly, by orchestrated campaigns of hatred against them (e.g. by NGO Monitor, founded at Bar-Ilan University, and Im Tirzu).
 Our campaign should help to hearten them.

-5. One of the foremost victims of Israeli colonial policies is the Palestinians’ right to future-oriented education and research.
-In boycott discussions the flag of “academic freedom” is often raised but almost never on behalf of the Palestinian academics and students.
-Nonetheless, it is their academic freedom that is violated daily.
-Their right to mobility and academic collaboration (nationally as well as internationally) is more and more restricted by the occupier.
-When protesting, lecturers and students risk being beaten up (sometimes even shot at), arrested and incarcerated.
+5. One of the foremost victims of Israel's Apartheid policies is the Palestinians’ right to future-oriented education and research.
+On the occasion of boycott debates the flag of “academic freedom” is often raised but almost never on behalf of the Palestinian academics, researchers and students.
+It is their academic freedom, though, which is violated daily.
+Their right to mobility and academic collaboration (nationally as well as internationally) is more and more restricted by the colonizer.
+When protesting or resisting, lecturers and students risk being beaten up (sometimes even shot at), arrested and incarcerated.
 In 2016, a report states, "the occupation’s violations resulted in the death of 26 students and one teacher, as well as the wounding of 1,810 students and 101 teachers and administrators, noting that 198 students, teachers and employees were arrested from the West Bank".
-Not rarely, university campuses are stormed by heavily armed Israeli troops shooting tear gas canisters, rubber or even live bullets, etc., the university's infrastructure, archives and libraries are ransacked.
-Recently, Al-Quds, Kadoorie and Birzeit Universities e.g. were subjected more than once to this kind of willful hooliganism.
+Not rarely, university campuses are stormed by heavily armed Israeli troops shooting tear gas canisters, rubber or even live bullets, etc., the university's infrastructure, archives and libraries being ransacked.
+The Al-Quds, Kadoorie and Birzeit Universities e.g. were subjected more than once to this kind of intimidating, willful hooliganism.

-BACBI‘s call has been endorsed until now by 478 colleagues from all Belgian universities.
-Our Statement of Principles emphasizes that the boycott is directed at Israel’s academic institutions but nót at collaborating with individual Israeli scholars is encouraged (unless a project is explicitly and officially sponsored by an institution or the Israeli State) is no problem: the fact that every academic automatically belongs to and is remuneraterd by an institution is of no consequence.
-Not included under the boycott either: participation in scientific networks having Israeli researchers among its partners as well.
+BACBI‘s call is endorsed until now by 480 intellectuals and colleagues from all Belgian universities.
+Our Statement of Principles emphasizes that the boycott is directed at Israel’s academic institutions.
+Collaborating with individual Israeli scholars is encouraged (unless a project is explicitly and officially sponsored by an institution or the Israeli State) is no problem: the fact that every academic automatically belongs to and is remuneraterd by an institution is of no consequence.
+Not included under the boycott either is participation in scientific networks having individual Israeli researchers among them as well.

 Voor het archief klik hier!